Due to the durability of hemp fabrics, we have gone to great lengths to choose the highest quality, sustainable fabrics available to pair with them.

 Our snaps are made from a type of plastic called polyacetal resin, that is stronger and more durable than other types of plastic.
 Our snaps are BPA-free

-I don't baby my own products.
-I've washed them every way possible, dyed them, sun-bleached them, and quite literally pushed them to what I felt like was their limit.
-Over the last fourteen years, I have only had to toss four pads that developed holes in the hemp fabric over time.
-Those pads were some of the very first I'd sewn and were over ten years old at the time.
-I've seen the backing fabrics fade over time and occasionally the waterproof barrier will begin to leak, but by and large, the hemp itself lasts and lasts.
+We use our own products.
+That said, we do not baby them.
+We've washed them every way possible, dyed them, sun-bleached them, and quite literally pushed them to what we felt was their limit.
+Since 2002, we have only had to toss six pads that developed holes in the hemp fabric over time.
+Those pads were some of the very first that were sewn and were over ten years old at the time.
+We've seen the backing fabrics fade over time and occasionally the waterproof barrier will begin to leak, but by and large, the hemp itself lasts and lasts.